Overexposed (album): Promotion and touring

 To promote the album, Maroon 5 performed many songs on the Late Show with David Letterman, on June 26, 2012.
 The band promoted the album on The Today Show, on June 29, 2012.
 They performed the hits "Payphone", "One More Night, "Moves Like Jagger" and "Harder to Breathe".
 Adam Levine gave an interview and performed "Payphone" with the band on Late Night with Jimmy Fallon, on June 28.

-The band started the Overexposed Tour with 4 shows in Mexico, 3 of them sold out, with the first show being on August 14, 2012, in Monterrey, Nuevo Leon, Mexico.
-In August, they performed 3 shows in Brazil. and visited three other South American countries.
+The band started the Overexposed Tour with 4 shows in Mexico.
+3 of them sold out, with the first show being on August 14, 2012, in Monterrey, Nuevo Leon, Mexico.
+In August, they performed 3 shows in Brazil and visited three other South American countries.
 Through September and October, they visited many East Asian countries, including: South Korea, Philippines, Malaysia, Singapore, Hong Kong, Taiwan, Japan, Indonesia and Thailand.
 The tour also included two shows in Sydney and Melbourne, Australia in October 2012.
 On September 7, 2012, Levine announced that the band would be extending the tour and play some more shows, starting in early 2013.
-Apparently, extra eight shows in Istanbul, Auckland, Bogota, Madrid, Warsaw, Caracas and Quito were planned, but this ultimately never came to fruition.
+Apparently, an extra eight shows in Istanbul, Auckland, Bogota, Madrid, Warsaw, Caracas and Quito were planned, but this ultimately never came to fruition.
 On October 22, 2012, Levine revealed the U.S. tour dates and stated that Neon Trees and Owl City, will be supporting them throughout the U.S. tour.
-The tour ended on January 20, 2014 in Amsterdam, Netherlands.
+The tour ended on January 20, 2014, in Amsterdam, Netherlands, comprising 70 shows.